zincio/apidocs/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-invalid_json | The JSON in your request could not be parsed. internal_error | Zinc or the retailer you requested is experiencing outages.
-Please try again or contact support@zinc.io if this error persists. invalid_client_token |  Your client token is invalid. product_unavailable | The product_id you used is being phased out by the retailer -- please update your product_id database accordingly.
-(On Amazon, this means that the offers page at [amazon_domain]/gp/offer-listing/[your_ASIN] has a more recent ASIN for that same product). request_processing | Request is currently processing and will complete soon. invalid_request_id | The provided request_id is invalid. invalid_request | Validation failed on the request. max_quantity_exceeded | You have exceeded the maximum quantity available for a specific product. invalid_shipping_method | The shipping method you selected was not valid. shipping_address_refused | The shipping address you provided was refused by the retailer. billing_address_refused | The billing address you provided was refused by the retailer. credit_card_declined | The credit card you entered was declined. invalid_security_code | The security code you entered was declined. invalid_card_number | The credit card number you entered is not valid. brand_not_accepted | Your credit card brand is not accepted with this merchant. invalid_login_credentials | The email and password you entered were incorrect. duplicate_order | This order is a duplicate. add_on_item | Add-on items cannot be ordered individually. invalid_promo_code | One of the promotion code you entered was not valid. no_two_day_shipping | Two day shipping (or faster) is not available for the item(s) you selected. no_free_shipping | Free shipping is not available for the item(s) you selected. invalid_quantity | The quantity for one of the products does not match the one available on the retailer. additional_information_required | The retailer asked for additional account verification questions.
-If using the API, please add a field 'phone_number' in the billing address that matches your billing telephone number. payment_info_problem | There was a problem with your payment information (likely not enough gift balance). expired_product_id | The product_id you used is no longer supported by the retailer. insufficient_variants | You did not select all required variants for a product.
+add_on_item | Add-on items cannot be ordered individually. additional_information_required | The retailer asked for additional account verification questions.
+If using the API, please add a field 'phone_number' in the billing address that matches your billing telephone number. billing_address_refused | The billing address you provided was refused by the retailer. brand_not_accepted | Your credit card brand is not accepted with this merchant. credit_card_declined | The credit card you entered was declined. duplicate_order | This order is a duplicate. expired_product_id | The product_id you used is no longer supported by the retailer. insufficient_variants | You did not select all required variants for a product. internal_error | Zinc or the retailer you requested is experiencing outages.
+Please try again or contact support@zinc.io if this error persists. invalid_card_number | The credit card number you entered is not valid. invalid_client_token |  Your client token is invalid. invalid_expiration_date | The expiration date on your credit card is not valid. invalid_gift_options | The gift options you provided were rejected by the retailer. invalid_json | The JSON in your request could not be parsed. invalid_login_credentials | The email and password you entered were incorrect. invalid_payment_method | The payment method provided is not available on the retailer. invalid_promo_code | One of the promotion code you entered was not valid. invalid_quantity | The quantity for one of the products does not match the one available on the retailer. invalid_request | Validation failed on the request. invalid_request_id | The provided request_id is invalid. invalid_security_code | The security code you entered was declined. invalid_shipping_method | The shipping method you selected was not valid. invalid_variant | One of the product variants you provided was not valid. manual_review_required | This order is under manual review by Zinc -- please check back later for the status of this order. max_price_exceeded | The retailers final price exceeds the maximum price. max_quantity_exceeded | You have exceeded the maximum quantity available for a specific product. no_free_shipping | Free shipping is not available for the item(s) you selected. no_gift_shipping | No gift shipping was available on this order. no_two_day_shipping | Two day shipping (or faster) is not available for the item(s) you selected. order_probably_placed | This order was probably placed, but we were not able to retrieve the merchant order ids. payment_info_problem | There was a problem with your payment information (likely not enough gift balance). prime_pantry_not_supported | Purchasing Prime Pantry items is not supported by the Zinc API. product_unavailable | The product_id you used is being phased out by the retailer -- please update your product_id database accordingly.
+(On Amazon, this means that the offers page at [amazon_domain]/gp/offer-listing/[your_ASIN] has a more recent ASIN for that same product). request_processing | Request is currently processing and will complete soon. shipping_address_refused | The shipping address you provided was refused by the retailer. shipping_address_unavailable | The item(s) cannot be shipped to the selected shipping address. shipping_method_unavailable | The selected shipping_method is not available for the selected shipping_address. unauthorized_access | You are not authorized to make this API call.
+Please contact support@zinc.io.